pandas-dev/pandas/web/pandas/pdeps/00xx-string-dtype.md

    object-dtype backed StringArray for its implementation.
 4. We update installation guidelines to clearly encourage users to install pyarrow for the default user experience.

+Those string dtypes enabled by default will then no longer be considered as experimental.

 ### Default inference of a string dtype